ichortower/FontSmasher/docs/author-guide.md

 <td><code>#rrggbb</code></td>
 <td>

-A six-digit hexadecimal representation of the color, using 8 bits for each of red, green, and blue, in that order (example: `#a088b2`).
+A six-digit hexadecimal representation of the color, using 2 digits (8 bits) for each of red, green, and blue, in that order (example: `#a088b2`).
 Not case-sensitive.

 Each value ranges from `00` (0) to `ff` (255).